fabioformosa/quartz-manager/README.md

 [![Gitter](https://badges.gitter.im/quartz-manager/community.svg)](https://gitter.im/quartz-manager/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 # QUARTZ MANAGER
-UI Manager for Quartz Scheduler.
+Quartz Manager is a library you can import in your spring webapp to easily enable the [Quartz Scheduler](http://www.quartz-scheduler.org/) and to control it by REST APIs or by a UI Manager Panel (angular-based).

+Your Spring Webapp should provide the java class of the job you want schedule.
+Importing the Quartz Manager your project will have the REST API and (optionally) the UI to launch and control the job.
-Through this webapp you can launch and control your scheduled job.
-The UI Console is composed by a management panel to set trigger, start/stop scheduler and a log panel with a progress bar to display the job output.
+The UI Dashboard is composed by a management panel to set the quartz trigger, to start/stop the scheduler and a log panel with a progress bar to display the job output.

 ![](https://github.com/fabioformosa/quartz-manager/blob/master/quartz-manager-parent/quartz-manager-web-showcase/src/main/resources/quartz-manager-2-screenshot_800.PNG)